Kiswah

 Kiswah as pictured on February 22, 2024.

 The kiswah or kiswa (كسوة الكعبة) is the cloth that covers the Kaaba in Mecca, Saudi Arabia.
-It is draped annually, though the date of draping has changed over the years.
+It is draped annually, although the draping date has changed over the years.
 A procession traditionally accompanies the kiswah to Mecca, a tradition dating back to the 12th century.
-The term kiswah has multiple translations, with common ones being 'robe' or 'garment'.
+The term kiswah has multiple translations, including 'robe' and 'garment'.
 Due to the iconic designs and the quality of materials used in creating the kiswah, it is considered one of the most sacred objects in Islamic art, ritual, and worship.

 The annual practice of covering the Kaaba has pre-Islamic origins and was continued by Muhammad and his successors.
 Historically, various types of cloth and textiles have been used as draping, but Egyptian produced kiswahs were popularized by early Islamic rulers.

 History

 Pre-Islamic

 The tradition of covering the Kaaba predates the emergence of Islam, with various Yemeni textiles composing the draping.
-According to Ibn Hisham, King Tubba Abu Karib As'ad of the Himyarite Kingdom, who would later become a revered figure in Islamic traditions, clothed the Kaaba for the first time during the rule of the Jurhum tribe of Mecca in the early fifth century CE after learning about it from two Jewish rabbis after his conversion to Judaism.
-Tubba' later covered the Kaaba in a striped red woolen garment, layering it atop the already existing hangings.
+According to Ibn Hisham, King (Tubba') Abu Karib As'ad of the Himyarite Kingdom, who would later become a revered figure in Islamic traditions, clothed the Kaaba for the first time during the rule of the Jurhum tribe of Mecca in the early fifth century CE after learning about it from two Jewish rabbis after his conversion to Judaism.
+Abu Karib later covered the Kaaba in a striped red woolen garment, layering it atop the already existing hangings.
 The Quraysh (قُرَيْشٌ), the ruling confederation of tribes in Mecca, later organized funding for the kiswah using annually collected payments from each of the tribes who worshipped there.

 Era of Muhammad

-Muhammad and the Muslims in Mecca did not participate in the draping of the Kaaba until the conquest of the city at 630 AD (7 AH), as the ruling tribe, the Quraish, did not allow them to do so.
+Muhammad and the Muslims in Mecca did not participate in the draping of the Kaaba until the conquest of the city at 630 AD (7 AH), as the ruling tribe, the Quraysh, did not allow them to do so.
 When the Muslims took Mecca, they left the old hangings in place, with Muhammad adding his own kiswah of Yemeni origin.
 Muhammad’s successors would continue the tradition of draping the kiswah, with Umar al-Khattab (عمر بن الخطاب) being the first caliph to send an Egyptian kiswah made out of a white linen known as qubati (قُبْطِيّ), a type of embroidered linen manufactured by Coptic Christians living in Egypt.